Optimal projection to improve parametric importance sampling in high dimension: Numerical results on five test cases

-We consider a toy example where all computations can be made exactly.
+We consider a test case where all computations can be made exactly.
 This is a classical example of rare event probability estimation, often used to test the robustness of a method in high dimension.
 It is given by $\phi(\xx)=\II_{\{\varphi(\xx)\geq 0\}}$ with $\varphi$ the following affine function: